sbresin/MavensMate-Atom/CONTRIBUTING.md

 # Contributing to MavensMate for Atom

-The following is a set of guidelines for contributing to MavensMate for Sublime Text.
+The following is a set of guidelines for contributing to MavensMate for Atom.

 This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@mavensmate.com](mailto:info@mavensmate.com).